Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

 <p id="[3]">[3] If I'm not mistaken only the <a href="https://earthbound.fandom.com/wiki/Nuclear_Reactor_Robot" target="_blank">end-game round robot that explodes when you kill it</a> is an enemy that was designed specifically with the rolling health in mind</p>

 <p id="[4]">[4] Note how the style of room layout and perspective is very similar to earthbound:

+<p id="[5]">[5] Transitively meaning that if A influenced B and B influenced C then even if the developer of C has no knowledge of the existence of A then C is still influenced by A.

 <center>
 <img src="https://blenderartists.org/uploads/default/original/3X/a/3/a3bc34a8540c4018467b9cc54cd57cc5dcfa0361.png" style="width:660px;object-fit:fill">